 10 Scariest and Most Annoying Facts about Google Chrome

-Yesterday I wrote that Google Chrome is not a good idea (it got 100 diggs in 3,5 hours btw. to be buried at 120).
-I tested Google's new browser nonetheless and even before I could find out "how much faster it is" I was put off by a whole list of concerns and annoyances.
+When I wrote that Google Chrome is not a good idea the post got popular really fast and got debated a lot ever since.
+I tested Google’s new browser nonetheless and even before I could find out “how much faster it is” I was put off by a whole list of concerns and annoyances.
 Read the 10 most pressing ones:

 I was just like “wow” when Google Chrome “imported” my passwords from Firefox.
 Did I miss the “opt out” option again?
 Good to know that Google builds actual “password import” utilities.